 Lloyd's managing agents: application forms and guidance

 How we assess and determine applications

 For an application to be considered as complete, it will need to include all of the required application forms, which have been fully and correctly completed.
 The information provided must be of sufficient quality and detail to allow us to complete our assessment.
 The application fee (as detailed above) will also need to have been paid.

 Part 4A of the Financial Services and Markets Act 2000 (FSMA) sets out the requirements of new firm authorisations and the Threshold Conditions that firms must meet at authorisation and on an ongoing basis.

-Our supervisory approach documents set out the PRA policy on the matters that we consider when we decide whether to authorise a firm.
+Our supervisory approach documents set out our policy on the matters that we consider when we decide whether to authorise a firm.

-Authorisation will not be granted unless both the PRA and the FCA are satisfied that it should be.
+We will make a decision, alongside the FCA, on all applications within six months of receiving a complete application, or twelve months of receiving an incomplete application.
+Authorisation will not be granted unless both us and the FCA are satisfied that it should be.
 If an application is unsuccessful, we will inform the firm about its options for challenging the decision.

 Please note we may vary or cancel a firm’s permission if it does not start a regulated activity for which it has permission within 12 months of permission being given.